ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   Possible reduced scroll performance because formatting function is called on-demand
 -   Requires creating a custom element to do formatting which is non-trivial for clients (must consider naming, registration, sharing, etc)
--   Requires JS code to do formatting which is less convenient in frameworks like Blazor
+-   Requires JS code to do formatting which is inconvenient in frameworks like Blazor.
+I propose we **would not** encourage Blazor clients to write formatting code in .NET due to performance concerns.
 -   Some potential for cross-app inconsistency if numeric formatting code isn't shared (versus Alternative 3)

 **Implementation Cost:**